 There’s a lot to love about the KneeRover Jr., but what we really love is that it allows kids to continue with their normal lives.
 They don’t have to miss out on being with their friends and they can get anywhere they need to go without slowing down.
 The scooter’s large wheels mean that they can go to the beach, the park or anywhere in between without thinking twice about it.

-The KneeRover Jr. allows kids to be independent and have fun without letting their injury stop them.
+The KneeRover Jr. is a perfect knee scooter for kids.
+It allows them to be independent and have fun without letting their injury holding them back.